aztfmod/rover/README.md

 ## Introduction
-The rover is a docker container in charge of the deployment of the landing zones in your Azure environment.
+The rover is a Docker container in charge of the deployment of the landing zones in your Azure environment.

-You have to load the rover with some landingzones to be able to deploy them.
+You have to load the rover with some landing zones to be able to deploy them.

-The rover load the landingzones from github or directly from your local folder if you are building/modifying a new one on your local machine.
-Start loading the rover with the github landingzones as it will be the quickest way to start.
+The rover load the landing zones from Github or directly from your local folder if you are building/modifying a new one on your local machine.
+Start loading the rover with the Github landing zones as it will be the quickest way to start.

-When fully loaded the rover will deploy the landingzones from the launchpad you have installed.
+When fully loaded the rover will deploy the landing zones from the launchpad you have installed.

 ## Pre-requisites
-* To use the rover you need to have docker engine running on your local machine
+* To use the rover you need to have Docker engine running on your local machine
-* For Windows users make sure docker is running in Linux mode.
+* For Windows users make sure Docker is running in Linux mode.
 * Visual Studio Code
-* Azure cli must be installed on your local machine and connected to the default subscription you want to deploy the landingzones
+* Azure CLI must be installed on your local machine and connected to the default subscription you want to deploy the landingzones
 * jq must be installed if you plan to clone a local copy of the landingzone factory
+* git must be installed if you plan to clone local copy of the landing zones

-> For a better experience on Windows 10 it is recommended using the wsl2, the Visual Studio Code insider build and the Docker Technical Preview for wsl2
+> For a better experience on Windows 10 we recommended using:
+>- Windows Subsystem for Linux v2 (https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)
+>- Chose Ubuntu 18.04 LTS
+>- Docker Technical Preview for WSL2 (https://docs.docker.com/docker-for-windows/wsl-tech-preview/)
+>- (Optional) Visual Studio Code insider build

 ## Create a base folder to host the rover